-Whether your hot water system is connected to one or multiple showers will impact the size of the system you require.
+Whether your hot water system is connected to one or multiple showers will impact the system size you require.
 When you have one shower outlet, the system will have more time to heat water for future showers from the same outlet.
-However, if you have several bathrooms with shower outlets, the hot water system will need to be able to service these showers with hot water on demand, requiring the need for a larger storage tank.
+However, if you have several bathrooms with shower outlets, the hot water system will need to be able to service these showers with hot water on demand, requiring a larger storage tank.

 Perhaps the biggest differentiator when considering hot water system sizes is whether the device will be powered by natural gas or electricity.

-Hot water systems powered by gas can be heated faster than electrical systems.
+Hot water systems powered by gas can be heated faster than electric hot water systems.
 Gas systems can heat the new water entering the tank fast enough to replenish hot water levels as they are used.
 On the other hand, an electric system requires more significant reserves of already heated water to service hot water outlets throughout spikes in demand.
-Smaller gas systems will still struggle in high demand situations, for example, three or four showers taken concurrently.
+Smaller gas systems will still struggle in high-demand situations, for example, three or four showers taken concurrently.

 Another consideration when choosing between gas or electric is the price; gas systems are generally cheaper to operate than an electric system.
 Gas instant hot water systems use either natural gas or LPG.
 Compared to electrical systems that are based on the number of uses, gas works on the number of outlets that may be used at the same time.

-The information provided above is a rough guide, please contact your CDL Plumber to discuss the exact hot water needs of your household to get a more accurate idea.
+The information provided above is a rough guide, please contact CDL Plumbing to discuss the exact hot water needs of your household to get a more accurate idea.

 Still curious as to “how big a hot water system do I need?”
 Well, leave it to us!

-At CDL Plumbing, we have over 15 years of experience servicing all the hot water needs in the Newcastle region.
-Our plumbers can help to both select an install an appropriate hot water system in your home or commercial property and ensure it runs safely and reliably.
+At CDL Plumbing, we have over 15 years of experience servicing all the hot water needs in the Newcastle nd Lake Macquarie regions.
+Our plumbers can help to both select and install an appropriate hot water system in your home or commercial property and ensure it runs safely and reliably.